-Option Option Awards Awards
+Option Awards Stock Awards

-Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$) Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$)
+1 Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$) Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$)

 Jeremy Allaire

 David Mendels 92,798 1,020,778(1)

 Christopher Menard

 Andrew Feinberg

 Edward Godin

 (1) There was no public market for our common stock on any of the applicable vesting dates.
-Accordingly, the value realized on vesting assumes an initial public offering price of \$11.00 per share, which is the mid-point of the estimated price range set forth on the cover of this prospectus.
+Accordingly, the value realized on vesting is based upon the initial public offering price of \$11.00 per share.